Terms and Conditions

 We will require a project brief from you in order to start the project.
 Depending on the type and complexity of the project I may also require a face-to-face meeting and additional telephone or online consultations.

 Proofreading clients will need to provide details of the referencing system they are using and the formatting guidelines supplied by their university, college, or publisher.
-Failure to provide this information may result in delays to the delivery of the work.
+Failure to provide this information or the provision of inaccurate information may result in delays to the delivery of the work.

 Once the brief has been agreed, we will agree a delivery schedule.
 Once I deliver a first draft, I will need to receive any requested revisions within 21 days.
 The same timescale applies for the second draft.
 If I do not receive any feedback within 21 days, the work is deemed to be accepted and you will be invoiced.